microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public (undocumented)
 export const neutralForegroundHint: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralForegroundHint_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralForegroundHint_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const neutralForegroundHintBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// Warning: (ae-internal-missing-underscore) The name "neutralForegroundHintLarge_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralForegroundHintLarge_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const neutralForegroundHintLargeBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// Warning: (ae-internal-missing-underscore) The name "neutralForegroundHover_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralForegroundHover_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const neutralForegroundRest: import("@microsoft/fast-foundation").CSSDesignToken<SwatchRGB>;

-// Warning: (ae-internal-missing-underscore) The name "neutralForegroundRest_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated (undocumented) export const neutralForegroundRest_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const neutralForegroundRestBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// Warning: (ae-internal-missing-underscore) The name "neutralForegroundToggle_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralForegroundToggle_DEPRECATED: SwatchRecipe;

-// @public @deprecated
-export const neutralForegroundToggleBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;

-// Warning: (ae-internal-missing-underscore) The name "neutralForegroundToggleLarge_DEPRECATED" should be prefixed with an underscore because the declaration is marked as @internal
-//
-// @internal @deprecated
-export const neutralForegroundToggleLarge_DEPRECATED: SwatchRecipe;

 // @public (undocumented)
 export const NeutralLayer1: import("@microsoft/fast-foundation").InterfaceSymbol<(element: HTMLElement) => SwatchRGB>;